dimpolitik/MovCLUfish/README.md

 MovCLUfish is configured to identify features of fish behavior related to occupation (area of fish presence), dynamics of aggregation (how fish individuals are distributed within the area of presence), and mobility (how fish move between subregions).
 MovCLUfish receives as input the fish locations (longitude, latitude) at fixed times during a specific time period and performs spatial clustering on consecutive timestamps, considering them as moving objects.
 Fish locations are grouped into clusters whose features (centroid, shape, size, density) are used to provide further information about the spatial distribution of the individuals.

-The clusters are analyzed using three built-in pattern mining methods: Tracking Moving Centroids (TMC), Aggregating Moving Clusters (AMC), and Tracking Fish Mobility (TFM).
-TMC detects shifts in the distribution of fish over time, AMC visualizes the way fish aggregations change geographically over time, and TFM provides quantitative information on the patterns of exchange and connectivity of fish individuals among regions within the domain.
+The clusters are analyzed using three built-in pattern mining methods

+** Tracking Moving Centroids (TMC):  TMC aims to detects shifts in the distribution of fish over time.

+** Aggregating Moving Clusters (AMC): AMC visualizes the way fish aggregations change geographically over time,

+** Tracking Fish Mobility (TFM): TFM provides quantitative information on the patterns of exchange and connectivity of fish individuals among regions within the domain.

 The repository includes: